PeixinLu/chrome_simple_navigator/README.md

 ﻿# Chrome Simple Navigator

-Welcome to **Chrome Simple Navigate**, a lightweight browser extension that enhances your browsing experience with intuitive keyboard shortcuts for seamless tab and history navigation.
+Welcome to **Chrome Simple Navigator**, a lightweight browser extension that enhances your browsing experience with intuitive keyboard shortcuts for seamless tab and history navigation.

 ## 🎯 Features